Sarrasor/Kalman/README.md

 ![logo](media/logo.png)

 ## Documentation
-You can find all necessary information in documentation.html
+You can find all necessary information in the documentation folder

 ## How to run
 Tested on Ubuntu 18.04